dennisnordberg/julia-school/content/julia/json.md

 `select!(df, Not(:equipment))`

-The above code says "select all columns from our `df` dataframe but `Not` the column named `equipment`".
+The above code says "select all columns from our `df` dataframe but `Not` the column named `equipment`, and assign the result to the value of `df`".
 Or in plain English: delete the column named `equipment` from our dataframe.

 We get our fully-structured dataframe: